-Career Services collaborates with faculty and staff as well as employers to offer a variety of events and programming designed to help students and alumni make informed career and/or graduate and professional school decisions.
-Career planning, resume/cover letter writing, and interview coaching can be scheduled.
-An online job board, campus interviews and an annual Career Day provide opportunities for MC students and alumni to connect with local and national employers.
+Career Development collaborates with faculty and staff as well as employers to offer a variety of events and programming designed to help students and alumni make informed career and/or graduate and professional school decisions.
+Career coaching, resume/cover letter writing, employment search and interview preparation sessions can be scheduled.
+An online job board (Handshake), on-campus interviews and an annual Career Day provide opportunities for MC students and alumni to connect with local and national employers.
 Through the online job board, students have access to both on-campus and off-campus jobs.
-On-campus jobs are posted to the website and students can apply through the system.
-Career Services manages the job board so that it can be a centralized location for students to find a job on-campus.
+Career Development manages Handshake so that it can be a centralized location for students to job search.

-Career Services professionals are dedicated to providing the necessary programs, resources and support needed to guide students and alumni in their chosen path in ministry or the workforce.
+Career Development professionals are dedicated to providing the necessary programs, resources and support needed to guide students and alumni in their chosen path.